 No, there is no brand of tequila that uses worms.
 Mezcal is the Mexican spirit that you are looking for.
 But there’s another reason you will never see a worm in tequila.
 The Normas Oficiales Mexicanas (Mexican Standard Authority) prohibits the use of larvae or insects in tequila.

 10 Best Chasers For Tequila

-There are numerous ways to chase down a foul shot of tequila, such as water, soda, fruit juice, or more bizarre combinations, like tomato and cheese.
+There are numerous ways to chase down a foul shot of tequila, such as water, soda, fruit juice, or more bizarre combinations.
+Let's find the best chaser for tequila.